 In addition to my awesome outerwear that has everyone staring when I pull it out later that evening – because they are envious of my obvious fashion sense and not because I now look like Grimace – I wear layers of dri fit underneath.

 I cannot recommend layers enough.
 Layers layers layers.
 Say it with me for the people in the back!

-So, please (PLEASE!) be smart about your clothing options when preparing to do the Acatenango volcano overnight hike.
+So, please (PLEASE!) be smart about your clothing options.

 Because of the altitude, I am naturally breathing heavier.
 I have a buff to cover my mouth, but guess where it is?
 In my bag, of course, because it didn’t occur to me that I’d need it so soon.
 There is nowhere to stop, so I am stuck breathing all that dirt in.
 It is so gross!
 My teeth feel really gritty and thick.